gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### Team Pull Requests

+This section of the Team Overview will show all Pull Requests related to your selected team.

 <img src="/wp-content/uploads/8-9-filter-by-author-assignee.png" srcset="/wp-content/uploads/8-9-filter-by-author-assignee.png" class="img-bordered img-responsive center">

-The Team Pull Requests sections has the following columns:
+The Team Pull Requests section has the following columns:

 * Last Updated
 * PR title with link to open the pull request in the hosting provider